Need Help? Give us a call.

 But what actually makes a fitness business successful?
 Below are a few important factors to keep in mind when researching how to start a fitness business.

-In a panel discussion hosted by American Express’ U.S. Small Merchants Group earlier this year, ClassPass founder Payal Kadakia said fitness studios are “like the new restaurant scene” — it’s not just about burning calories and working out; it’s about the experience and lifestyle.
+In a panel discussion hosted by American Express’ U.S. Small Merchants Group, ClassPass founder Payal Kadakia said fitness studios are “like the new restaurant scene” — it’s not just about burning calories and working out; it’s about the experience and lifestyle.
 It’s paramount you know this if you want to know how to start a fitness business.

 This concept of hanging out at your workout spot is how Posner, along with his co-founders Chelsea Kocis and John Henry McNierney came up with the idea for Swerve.
 It was just a few years ago that the three co-founders, who at the time were college athletes-turned-finance professionals, found themselves tired of taking clients to the same steak dinners and drinks and instead, took them to cycling classes.